anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 The specifications defined in this chapter will be detailed with unique identifiers, which will follow the pattern: `ra2.<section>.<index>`, e.g.
-`ra2.ch.001` for the first requirement in the Container Host section.
+`ra2.ch.001` for the first requirement in the Kubernetes Node section.
 These specifications will then be used as requirements input for the Kubernetes Reference Implementation and any Vendor or Community Implementations.